 Accreditation for residential services

-Accreditation is a detailed assessment by the service provider and the Department of Communities, Housing and Digital Economy of how well the registered residential service meets the accreditation standards.
+Accreditation is a detailed assessment by the service provider and the Department of Housing of how well the registered residential service meets the accreditation standards.

 You need to apply for accreditation within 3 months of registering your residential service.